cubomx/cubomx/README.md

 - Read books.
 - Write whatever comes to my mind.
 - Play Boardgames.
-- Listen to my friends and trying to the be the best I can in comprenhend their feelings.
+- Listen to my friends and trying to be the best I can in comprenhend their feelings.

 <!--
 **cubomx/cubomx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.